Ameris Bancorp (NASDAQ:ABCB) Releases Quarterly Earnings Results, Beats Estimates By $0.51 EPS

 Ameris Bancorp (NASDAQ:ABCB) released its quarterly earnings results on Wednesday.
-The bank reported $1.66 earnings per share for the quarter, beating the consensus estimate of $1.15 by $0.51, MarketWatch Earnings reports.
-The firm had revenue of $282.95 million for the quarter, compared to analysts’ expectations of $257.55 million.
-Ameris Bancorp had a return on equity of 10.68% and a net margin of 20.24%.
-The company’s revenue was up 39.8% compared to the same quarter last year.
-During the same period in the prior year, the firm earned $0.56 EPS.
+The bank reported $1.66 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.15 by $0.51, MarketWatch Earnings reports.
+Ameris Bancorp had a net margin of 20.24% and a return on equity of 10.68%.
+The business had revenue of $282.95 million for the quarter, compared to the consensus estimate of $257.55 million.
+During the same period in the prior year, the company posted $0.56 earnings per share.
+Ameris Bancorp’s revenue was up 39.8% compared to the same quarter last year.

-The business also recently announced a quarterly dividend, which was paid on Friday, April 9th.
-Investors of record on Wednesday, March 31st were issued a $0.15 dividend.
+The firm also recently announced a quarterly dividend, which was paid on Friday, April 9th.
+Investors of record on Wednesday, March 31st were given a dividend of $0.15 per share.
 The ex-dividend date of this dividend was Tuesday, March 30th.
-This represents a $0.60 dividend on an annualized basis and a yield of 1.18%.
-Ameris Bancorp’s dividend payout ratio is currently 15.79%.
+This represents a $0.60 annualized dividend and a yield of 1.18%.
+Ameris Bancorp’s dividend payout ratio is presently 15.79%.

-In other Ameris Bancorp news, EVP Jon S. Edwards sold 6,000 shares of the stock in a transaction on Friday, February 5th.
-The stock was sold at an average price of $43.74, for a total value of $262,440.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Corporate insiders own 5.40% of the company’s stock.
+Several equities analysts recently commented on the stock.
+Raymond James restated an “outperform” rating and issued a $60.00 price target (up from $46.00) on shares of Ameris Bancorp in a research note on Tuesday, April 13th.
+Truist upped their price objective on shares of Ameris Bancorp from $48.00 to $60.00 in a research report on Monday, March 8th.
+DA Davidson cut shares of Ameris Bancorp from a “buy” rating to a “neutral” rating in a research report on Tuesday, March 30th.
+They noted that the move was a valuation call.
+Finally, Zacks Investment Research raised shares of Ameris Bancorp from a “hold” rating to a “strong-buy” rating and set a $44.00 price objective for the company in a research report on Monday, January 4th.
+One investment analyst has rated the stock with a hold rating, four have assigned a buy rating and one has given a strong buy rating to the company.
+Ameris Bancorp currently has an average rating of “Buy” and an average price target of $40.86.

 Ameris Bancorp operates as the bank holding company for Ameris Bank that provides range of banking services to retail and commercial customers primarily in Georgia, Alabama, Florida, and South Carolina.
 The company operates through five segments: Banking Division, Retail Mortgage Division, Warehouse Lending Division, SBA Division, and Premium Finance Division.